-☐ 22.
-The package should not contain copies of papers, abstracts, grant proposals, course descriptions, or other lengthy items not explicitly requested.
+\\NOTE\\ The package should NOT contain copies of papers, abstracts, grant proposals, course descriptions, or other lengthy items not explicitly requested.

 Approved: College of Natural Science Reappointment, Promotion and Tenure Committee, March 15, 2013.
-Changes made to reflect revisions to Form D by the Office of the Associate Provost and Associate Vice President for Academic Human Resources, November 21, 2013.
+Changes made to reflect revisions to Form D by the Office of the Associate

+Provost and Associate Vice President for Academic Human Resources, November 21, 2013.
 Changes to require a copy of the teaching portfolio and evaluation, April 11, 2014.
 Changes to the number of external letters required discussed at the Chairs and Directors meeting, April 2018 and formally approved by the Faculty Advisory Council on May 10, 2018.
 Updates on RPT committee and instructions for annotating publications made in June, 2019.
 Revisions on number of required external letters, reporting DEI engagement, and single reflective essay made in July, 2022.
+Updates to clarify the process and simplify the instructions made in November, 2023.